-- The aerospace industry uses fuzzy logic to control the altitude of satellites and spacecraft.
+- The aerospace industry uses fuzzy logic to control the altitude of satellites and spacecrafts.

-- In automotive systems, fuzzy logic helps in controlling speed and traffic.
+- In automotive systems, it helps in controlling speed and traffic.

-- Large organizations use fuzzy logic for personal evaluation and decision-making support systems.
+- Large organizations use it for personal evaluation and decision-making support systems.

-- In chemical industries, fuzzy logic helps in managing the distillation process and controlling the ph.
+- Fuzzy logic helps in managing the distillation process and controlling the ph in chemical industries.

 - It is widely used in artificial intelligence applications and natural language processing (NLP).

-- Smart air conditioners, humidifiers, and heaters also make use of Fuzzy logic.
+- Smart air conditioners, humidifiers, and heaters also make use of it.

-- In the finance sector, fuzzy logic is used to predict the stock market and manage the funds.
+- In the finance sector, it helps to predict the movement of the stock market and thus, helps in managing the funds.